Synchronization in QTP/UFT:

 - Click ok>Stop recording.

-Note: if we insert Synchronization points, it does not wait up to maximum time, after completion of the current operations, it goes to next step immediately.
+Note: if we insert Synchronization points, it does not wait up to maximum time, after completion of the current operations, it goes to the next step immediately.

 object hierarchy.waitproperty "property name",value,time in milliseconds.